Dbenjamy/Senior-Project/README.md

 4. Choosing/implementing hyperparameters for the model and formatting the data for training
 5. Training and validating the results of the model
 ### Project Demo
 The demo will query planet ephemerides and graph it as gravity data.
-You will need to install a few Python libraries:
+After you clone the repository, you will need to install a few Python libraries:
 ```bash
 python3 -m pip install -r requirements.txt
 ```